All posts

 Report Parameters

-I queried bot traffic breakdowns by user agent, crawl purpose, industry, and vertical.
-Workers AI data covers model and task distribution by account share.
-Robots.txt analysis covers domain-level crawler policies for AI user agents.
+I queried bot traffic breakdowns by user agent, crawl purpose, industry, and vertical; the new crawl-to-refer ratio by operator; Workers AI model and task distribution by account share; and domain-level robots.txt directives.
 All percentages represent share of identified AI bot requests (for crawling data) or share of accounts (for Workers AI data), not share of total web traffic.
+The crawl-to-refer ratio is a RATIO (crawls per referral), and robots.txt figures are raw domain counts.

 About the Author: I'm James Bennett, Lead Engineer at WebSearchAPI.ai, where I architect the core retrieval engine enabling LLMs and AI agents to access real-time, structured web data with over 99.9% uptime and sub-second query latency.
 With a background in distributed systems and search technologies, I've reduced AI hallucination rates by 45% through advanced ranking and content extraction pipelines for RAG systems.
 My expertise includes AI infrastructure, search technologies, large-scale data integration, and API architecture for real-time AI applications.